S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Meet on a regular basis (usually weekly) for reporting on and coordinating work across domains.**

--   facilitate the meeting and use rounds instead of discussions where valuable
+-   facilitate the meeting (timebox dialogue and use rounds where valuable)
--   if possible, compile the agenda before the meeting
+-   when useful, compile an agenda before the meeting and share it with attendees in advance
-    -   include any prerequisites for attendees to prepare
+    -   include details of any prerequisites that can help attendees to prepare
     -   further items may come up when hearing status reports

 ---